 The Hassan-2 Mosque:

-Located in Casablanca is the largest mosque in Morocco and the fifth largest mosque in the world.
+Located in Casablanca are the largest mosque in Morocco and the fifth largest mosque in the world.
 Designed by the French architect Michel Pinseau and built by Bouygues.
-It stands on a promontory looking out to the Atlantic, which can be see through a gigantic glass floor with room for 25,000 worshippers, further 80,000 can be accommodate in the mosque’s adjoining grounds for a total of 105,000 worshippers present at any time at the Hassan II mosque.
+It stands on a promontory looking out to the Atlantic, which can be seen through a gigantic glass floor with room for 25,000 worshippers, further 80,000 can be accommodated in the mosque’s adjoining grounds for a total of 105,000 worshippers present at any time at the Hassan II mosque.
 Its minaret is the world’s tallest at 210 m (689 ft).

 Faisal Mosque, Islamabad, Pakistan: